bigbuddy2932/git_tools/README.md

 ## Commands

-### grbrod
+### grbrof
-Running `gtbrof` will create a new local branch off of a specified remote branch.
+Running `gtbrof` will create a new local branch off of a specified remote branch, then push the newly created branch to the remote.
 It will run git fetch before doing this.

 ```
 gtbrof <new branch name> <remote branch name> [remote; default=origin]